 CEX in-store Seller

-You need to create an account with CEX for any of the membership types the company allows depending on your choice.
+You need to create an account with CEX for any of the membership types the company allows.

 There is the Exchange Membership which allows sellers to trade in their items such as mobile devices and electronics.
 All you need is your and postcode, no ID required for this membership.
 The Exchange Membership, however, limits you from selling for cash, but you can get vouchers for your trade-ins.